dib-lab/dammit/doc/quickstart.md

 ## Annotate a transcriptome

-Now we'll do a simple run of the annotator.
+Now that the default databases are installed, we can do a simple run of the annotator.
 We'll use `pep.fa` as a user database; this is a toy example, seeing as these proteins came from the same set of transcripts as we're annotating, but they illustrate the usage nicely enough.
 We'll also specify a non-default BUSCO groupi (eukaryota).
 You can replace the argument to `--n_threads` with however many cores are available on your system in